 You will need to return to have your wound checked and stitches or staples removed.
 Write down your questions so you remember to ask them during your visits.

-- Ask about activity: Your primary healthcare provider may want you to move your fingers or elbow soon after surgery.
-Do not move your lower arm unless your primary healthcare provider says it is okay.
-Ask your primary healthcare provider about weight and activity limits.
+- Ask about activity: Your healthcare provider may want you to move your fingers or elbow soon after surgery.
+Do not move your lower arm unless your healthcare provider says it is okay.
+Ask your healthcare provider about weight and activity limits.

 - Ask when you can bathe: When you are allowed to bathe, cover your cast with 2 plastic bags.
 Tape the bags to your skin to keep the water out.
 Keep the cast out of the water so it does not get wet.
 If you do not have a cast, carefully wash the wound with soap and water.
 Dry the area and put on new, clean bandages as directed.
 Change your bandages when they get wet or dirty.